-The amount of U.S. film and non-bottle rigids collected for recycling decreased in 2018, but domestic processors took in more of the material, according to More Recycling.
+The amount of U.S. plastic film and non-bottle plastic rigids collected for recycling decreased in 2018, but domestic processors took in more of the material, according to More Recycling.

 The consulting and research firm released two annual reports, both prepared for the American Chemistry Council (ACC).
 The ACC issued a press release on Aug.
 18 about the reports.